Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     - [Configure your hub](https://github.com/Azure/azure-iot-explorer/#configure-an-iot-hub-connection).
 Once you've created your thermostat device, you should see it listed in the UX.
     - Go to `IoT Plug and Play Settings` on the home screen, select `Local Folder` for the location of the model definitions, and point to the folder you downloaded the thermostat model.
     - Go to the devices list and select your thermostat device.
 Now select `IoT Plug and Play components` and then `Default Component`.
-    - You will now be able to interact with the Plug and Play device.
+    - You will now be able to interact with the IoT Plug and Play device.

   Additional instructions for Azure IoT Explorer, including screenshots, are available [here](https://github.com/Azure/azure-iot-explorer/#plug-and-play).